EIT-Pathogena/client/docs/decontaminate.md

 This command will attempt to remove human reads from a given input CSV file, in the same structure as the input CSV that would be used for uploading to EIT Pathogena, an [example can be found here](assets/example-input.csv).

-By default, the processed files will be output in the same directory that the command is ran in, but you can choose a different directory with the `--output-dir` argument.
+By default, the processed files will be output in the same directory that the command is run in, but you can choose a different directory with the `--output-dir` argument.

 ### Usage